 - Advanced Manufacturing

-- Healthcare
+- 0 Healthcare

 - Information Technology

-- o Construction
+- Construction

-- Agribusiness
+- o Agribusiness

 GLBMW! maintains a High-Demand High-Wage Job Outlook list.
 This is available on our web page and is updated on an annual basis.

 The current High-Demand High-Wage Job Outlook list includes the following occupations as the top-ten most in-demand.
-Each of these occupations are anticipated to have over 200 average annual openings through 2026.
+Each of these occupations are anticipated to have over 125 average annual openings through 2026.
 (Table 8)